apollographql/apollo-client/react-docs/source/server-side-rendering.md

 });
 ```

-<h2 id="server-rendering">Server-side rendering and hydration</h2>
+<h2 id="server-rendering">Server-side rendering</h2>

 You can render your entire React-based Apollo application on a Node server using rendering functions built into `react-apollo`.
 These functions take care of the job of fetching all queries that are required to rendering your component tree.
 Typically you would use these functions from within a HTTP server such as [Express](https://expressjs.com).

 No changes are required to client queries to support this, so your Apollo-based React UI should support SSR out of the box.

-<h3 id="server-initialization">Server Initialization</h3>
+<h3 id="server-initialization">Server initialization</h3>

 In order to render your application on the server, you need to handle a HTTP request (using a server like Express, and a server-capable Router like React-Router), and then render your application to a string to pass back on the response.

 We'll see how to take your component tree and turn it into a string in the next section, but you'll need to be a little careful in how you construct your Apollo Client instance on the server to ensure everything works there as well:

-1. When [creating an Apollo Client instance](initialization.html) on the server, you'll need to set up you network interface to connect to the API server correctly (this will look different to how you do it on the client).
+1. When [creating an Apollo Client instance](initialization.html) on the server, you'll need to set up you network interface to connect to the API server correctly.
+This might look different to how you do it on the client, since you'll probably have to use an absolute URL to the server if you were using a relative URL on the client.

-2. As you just want to fetch query results once, pass the `ssrMode: true` option to the Apollo Client constructor to avoid force-fetching.
+2. Since you only want to fetch each query result once, pass the `ssrMode: true` option to the Apollo Client constructor to avoid repeated force-fetching.

-3. You need to ensure that you create a new client for each request, rather than re-using the same client for multiple requests as otherwise you'll have problems with [authentication](auth.html) and you may see stale results.
+3. You need to ensure that you create a new client or store instance for each request, rather than re-using the same client for multiple requests.
+Otherwise the UI will be getting stale data and you'll have problems with [authentication](auth.html).

-Once you put that all together, you'll end up with initialization code that looks as follows:
+Once you put that all together, you'll end up with initialization code that looks like this:

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client';